The Loss of a Community Asset

 Improve access to this serene spot for resting, fishing, and enjoying the view

-We are grateful to our community partners for their vision and commitment to supporting this project, which will benefit the entire Farmington community: The Richard P. Garmany Fund, Farmington Community Chest, Ion Bank, Farmington River Watershed Association and Lower Farmington and Salmon Brook Wild & Scenic organization.
+We are grateful to our community partners and donors for their vision and commitment to supporting this project, which will benefit the entire Farmington community: The Richard P. Garmany Fund, Farmington Community Chest, Ion Bank, Farmington River Watershed Association and the Lower Farmington and Salmon Brook Wild & Scenic organization, Dan and Sarah Hincks, The Perra Family Foundation, and New Horizons.